-Most of the shops carry suzanis that are made of a cream-colored cotton material and have brightly colored floral patterns weaved on the front side.
-A suzani in a standard queen size will start out at around $100 USD in Samarkand and closer to $150 in Bukhara.
+Most of the shops carry suzanis that are made of cream-colored cotton material and have brightly colored floral patterns weaved on the front side.
+A suzani is a standard queen size and will start out at around $100 USD in Samarkand and closer to $150 in Bukhara.
 I bought mine in a madrasah in Samarkand and was able to negotiate the price from $100 down to $55 USD.

 You’ll also see blankets that have similar embroidery but the actual cloth material of the blanket is a much nicer material.
 It is a blend of silk and cotton.
 These will generally start at a price that is closer to $200 USD for a queen size.
-If you’re looking for a statement piece to bring home with you, it’s worth paying a bit more for a higher quality suzani.
+If you’re looking for a statement piece to bring home with you, it’s worth paying a bit more for a higher-quality suzani.
 It will be the perfect Uzbekistan souvenir!

 If you would rather not lug a big blanket around during your adventures in Uzbekistan, consider buying one on Amazon!
-There are some high quality, colorful options to choose from at totally reasonable prices.
+There are some high-quality, colorful options to choose from at totally reasonable prices.

 Rugs vary wildly in terms of price and quality in Uzbekistan so it’s difficult to even give an idea of what to expect for a starting price.
 We did find that they were priced quite high, upwards of $800-1,000 USD for a camel hair or silk carpet.